solidjs-community/solid-primitives/packages/event-listener/README.md

 1.3.0

-**(minor breaking changes to type generics and returned functions)** Primitive rewritten to provide better types and more reliable usage.
+**(minor breaking changes to type generics and returned functions)** Primitive rewritten to provide better types and more solidlike (reactive) usage.
 Added a lot more primitives.

 </details>